Welcome to the Computer Science Department

 - The undergraduate computer science degree, and all options within it, will be accredited by the appropriate professional organization(s).

-- At the upper undergraduate and graduate level, students will have the opportunity to take leading-edge 5000-level courses in each of the three research areas of the Department, namely, artificial intelligence, parallelism, and software systems.
+- At the upper undergraduate and graduate level, students will have the opportunity to take leading-edge 5000-level courses in each of the seven research areas of the Department, namely, artificial intelligence, data science, high-performance computing, computer sceince education, computational geometry, privacy and security, and software systems.
 Courses at the 6000-level will present cutting-edge knowledge in their area of emphasis.

 - Quality teaching is valued.